jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 outbound network communications from organizational endpoints maximally restrictive.

-The above concepts are beneficial to any organization.
-Yet, some IT and security practitioners outside of highly targeted enterprises view these concepts as ''nice to haves' rather than 'must haves.'
-Experience shows that when network visibility is lost, network controls are also lost—elevating "nice to haves" to the utmost imperatives.
+The above concepts could be beneficial to an organization but may not be realizable.

 As stated previously, re-architecting networks is difficult, expensive, and time-consuming.
 Even if viable, it is not a practical short-term